bbauska/HTML5-webdev/html-basics.md

     * performance benefit for our customers
     * Consistent SEO performance

-* The main difference is that for SSR your server\'s response to the browser is the HTML of your page that is ready to be rendered, while for CSR the browser gets a pretty empty document with links to your javascript.
+* The main difference is that for SSR your server&apos;s response to the browser is the HTML of your page that is ready to be rendered, while for CSR the browser gets a pretty empty document with links to your javascript.
 That means for SSR your browser will start rendering the HTML from your server without having to wait for all the JavaScript to be downloaded and executed.

 * for SSR, the user can start viewing the page while all of that is happening.
 For the CSR world, you need to wait for all of the above to happen and then have the virtual dom moved to the browser dom for the page to be viewable.

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>